You’ve exceeded your funding goal, run a successful Kickstarter campaign, and have decided to set up a pre-order store or late-pledge page. Now what?

 This approach allows you to give your most fervent backers preferential treatment while keeping your project open to the crowdfunding community.

-Kickstarter creators should customize pre-order stores to fit branding
+Kickstarter creators should customize their pre-order store to fit branding

 Branding is a powerful promotional tool — it tells people who you are.
 To help tell your story, your BackerKit pre-order store can be personalized to accurately reflect your brand.
 Kickstarter creators can personalize a pre-order store by customizing the project title, logo, color scheme, and call-to-action buttons to their specifications.